Izzenn/Pong-Game-Python/README.md

 ## Gameplay Video

-Check out the gameplay video on [YouTube](https://youtu.be/xGWY2hCYHdU) to get a sneak peek of what SpaceGame has to offer!
+Check out the gameplay video on [YouTube](https://youtu.be/xGWY2hCYHdU) to get a sneak peek of what pong game has to offer!

 ## Credits